 Balance arising from operating lease requirements Assessment (all 'yes' responses means the IRE applies) Amounts currently receivable (e.g. CU100 of rent due for a period in accordance with the terms of the lease contract).
 Within the scope of IFRS 9's ECL requirements, as these are lease receivables.
 The lessor has an unconditional right to collect these contractual cash flows.
 Assets that arise from the 'smoothing' of operating lease income due to variability in the periodic cash payments.
 For example, if the timing of cash payments in an operating lease is deferred (e.g. an initial 6 months 'rent-free period'), then an asset will be recorded during that period, despite cash not being contractually due until a later period (e.g. DR asset, CR operating lease income during the rent-free period).
 For example, if a lessor offers a 6 month rent-free period, and as at the reporting date, 2 months have elapsed, the lessor will have recognised an asset due to the recognition of operating lease income over these 2 months, however, the lessor has no unconditional right to collect cash from the lessee at that reporting date.
+Assets that arise from the 'smoothing' of operating lease income due to up-front payments from lessors to lessees.
+For example, a lessor may offer a lessee an allowance for signage or leasehold improvements at the commencement of a lease, which is recorded as an asset (DR lease income over the lease term. flows.
 The term 'operating lease receivables' is not defined in IFRS Accounting Standards.
-IFRS 16 refers to prepaid of accrued lease payments, however, these terms are not defined in IFRS 16.
+IFRS 16 refers to prepaid or accrued lease payments, however, these terms are not defined in IFRS 16.
 In October 2022, the IFRS Interpretations Committee (the Committee) issued an agenda decision on lessor forgiveness of lease payments.
 The agenda decision addressed a request about a lessor's application of IFRS 9 and IFRS 16 in accounting for a particular rent concession.
 In relation to a question on applying the lease modification requirements in IFRS 16, the Committee observed that lease payments contractually due from the lessee that the lessor has recognised as an operating lease receivable are not accrued lease payments.
-Therefore, in substance, the Assets that arise from the 'smoothing' of operating lease income due to up-front payments from lessors to lessees.
-For example, a lessor may offer a lessee an allowance for signage or leasehold improvements at the commencement of a lease, which is recorded as an asset (DR lease incentive asset, CR cash) and reduces operating lease income over the lease term.
-Committee has made a distinction between operating lease receivables, which are the amounts contractually due and accrued lease payments, which may be assets recognised due to 'smoothing' of operating lease income.
+Therefore, in substance, the Committee has made a distinction between operating lease receivables, which are the amounts contractually due and accrued lease payments, which may be assets recognised due to 'smoothing' of operating lease income.
 The derecognition and impairment requirements in IFRS 9 are applicable to the operating lease receivables.
 However, it is not clear whether impairment requirements in IFRS 9 apply to accrued lease payments, as lessors do not have an unconditional right to collect cash flows relating to these assets at the reporting date (subject to any credit terms), which is a fundamental characteristic of a financial asset.